ArloL/arlol.github.io/_includes/Thesis.md

 # Range of applications

+*	Device interaction
 *	Multi-Surface Environments
-*	Ubiquitious Computing
+*	Ubiquitous Computing

-*	Device interaction
+## Device Interaction

-*	Multiple devices
+> What is Device Interaction to me?

+There are obviously two parts here: Device and Interaction.
+What a device is, is obvious.
+But what exactly do I mean by interaction.

 ###	Interaction